BrianPugh/torchsample/docs/positional_encoding.rst

 Positional Encoding
 ===================

-In `NeRF`_ they showed that neural networks perform poorly at high frequency detailed when directly operating on coordinates.
+In `NeRF`_ they showed that their neural network model perform poorly at reconstructing high frequency details when directly operating on coordinates.
 They were able to achieve significantly higher performance when encoding coordinates as a vector of sinusoids. ``torchsample.encoding`` contains some common coordinate encoding methods.